Cannabis 101: How To Start Growing Cannabis From Seed, From Clone

 If you were careful, you should have no problems while your plants are rooting.
 Good hygiene and steady warm temperatures with gentle full spectrum lighting will provide consistently high rates of success.

-Erik Biksa has been writing about and discussing hydroponics growing, related technologies and cropping methods since 1999 in a variety of professional publications and platforms globally Erik has travelled the world learning and teaching modern growing techniques …
+Erik Biksa has been writing about and discussing hydroponics growing, related technologies and cropping methods since 1999 in a variety of professional publications and platforms globally Erik has travelled the world learning and teaching modern …